LBHackney-IT/documents-api/README.md

 npm install
 ```

+### S3 Lambda Function

+This application contains two lambda functions—an API, and a function which is triggered when objects are created in the S3 bucket, which can be found in `DocumentsApi/V1/S3EntryPoint.cs`.

+#### Test the S3 Lambda function with the Staging AWS Account

+1. Install [AWS lambda test tool](e18ebff8-2a46-4ee3-8d27-c36706ac006f): `dotnet tool install -g Amazon.Lambda.TestTool-3.1`
+2. Create a document in the staging S3 bucket with the key ``e18ebff8-2a46-4ee3-8d27-c36706ac006f``
+3. Create the equivalent record in your local database:
+    ```shell script
+    psql --database documents_api -f database/s3-test-seed.sql
+    ```
+4. Run the test:
+    ```shell script
+    bin/dotnet lambda-test-tool-3.1 --no-ui \
+      --profile AWS_PROFILE_NAME \
+      --path `pwd`/DocumentsApi \
+      --function-handler DocumentsApi::DocumentsApi.S3EntryPoint::DocumentCreated \
+      --payload `pwd`/DocumentsApi.Tests/Fixtures/s3-object-created-event.json \
+      --region eu-west-2a
+    ```

 ### Release process

 We use a pull request workflow, where changes are made on a branch and approved by one or more other maintainers before the developer can merge into `master` branch.